Working!!: Wagnaria employees

 The main character of Working!!, Sōta is a 16-year-old high school student who was recruited to work at the family restaurant Wagnaria by Popura.
 He is enamored by small and cute things, and thus favors Popura over the other employees due to her cute appearance.
-He occasionally voices his thoughts out loud and so offends his co-workers, who punish him in various ways.
+Sōta occasionally voices his thoughts out loud and so offends his co-workers, who punish him in various ways.
 He was able to adapt quickly to his job at the restaurant and although he usually finds his co-workers and the rules of the restaurant to be strange, but he still has an attachment to his job.
 Sōta lives with his four sisters (three older and one younger).
 He expresses a dislike of older women, brought about by his treatment at the hands of his older sisters.
-His younger sister, who is in elementary school and is almost as tall as he is, respects him.

-Despite his problems, he is occasionally forced to cross-dress as a girl named Kotori (小鳥) (derived from the first two kanji in his surname).
-Even though he constantly gets hit by Mahiru, he is actually quite skilled in fighting, as his sister taught him self-defense.
-He does not fight back against Mahiru because his sisters taught him not to hit girls.